Chole Bhature Paneer Tikka

 Dal Makhani:

-This Dal Makhani, prepared with whole black lentils and kidney beans, is one of the most famous lentil recipes from North Indian Punjabi cuisine.
-These are combined with tomato puree, various herbs and spices such as garam masala, sabzi masala, ginger-garlic paste and plenty of butter.
+Prepared with whole black lentils and kidney beans, Dal Makhani is one of the most famous lentil recipes from North Indian Punjabi cuisine.
+The lentils are combined with tomato puree, various herbs and spices such as garam masala, sabzi masala, ginger-garlic paste and plenty of butter.
 To give the dal a unique smokey taste, the mixture is cooked overnight in a tandoor.
 With a large dollop of fresh butter on top, it is ready to eat.
-Daal Makhani is typically served with naan, boiled rice and other side dishes.
+Indian vegetarian food is typically served with naan, boiled rice and other side dishes.

 Baingan Bharta: